Dental Disinfectant Wipes: What You Need to Know

 Even the most effective disinfectant wipes can fail if they aren’t used correctly.
 Proper technique is just as important as product selection when it comes to maintaining a safe clinical environment.
 A small oversight in your protocol can compromise your entire infection control effort, putting both patients and staff at risk.
 By understanding and avoiding a few common missteps, you can ensure your disinfection process is both efficient and effective.
 Let’s walk through the most frequent errors and how to correct them in your practice.

-Mistake #1: Skipping the Pre-Cleaning Step
+Mistake 1: Skipping the All-Important Pre-Clean

 It’s tempting to grab a disinfectant wipe and start wiping down a surface, but if you skip the initial cleaning, you’re not getting a true disinfection.
 Disinfectants are designed to kill microorganisms on clean surfaces, not to cut through grime.
 When a surface is contaminated with bioburden—like blood, saliva, or other organic matter—that material can act as a physical barrier, shielding pathogens from the disinfectant.
 As one expert source notes, "It is essential to clean surfaces that have blood or other body fluids before applying disinfectants."
 The best practice is to always clean first to remove debris, then follow up with an EPA-registered disinfectant wipe to kill the germs.